The Dark Goddess

 To the left, other more obscure fictional titles I have since forgotten.

-And The Dark Goddess is a reference to the earliest known piece of art (right).
+And The Dark Goddess is a reference to the earliest known piece of art (above).

 It's called the Venus figurine.
 What the figure means is a mystery.
 Fertility, the “Mother Goddess,” good luck -- they are all speculative guesses.

 How strange that the world's oldest piece of art and a postcard are juxtaposed in this way.
 From one mystery, to another -- the place where "L" has gone.